UntidyRAM/MAGNETT/README.md

 ## GPS
 <p align="justify">
-We used the <code>as_GPS.py</code> driver from the <a href="https://github.com/peterhinch/micropython-async">micropython-async</a> library to enable asynchronously parse the NMEA sentences from the GPS.
+We used the <code>as_GPS.py</code> driver from the <a href="https://github.com/peterhinch/micropython-async">micropython-async</a> library to asynchronously parse the NMEA sentences from the GPS.
 Just make sure to use V2 and not V3 as the newer version contains functions not supported by the version of micropython-async running on TinyWeb.
 </p>

 ## Webserver